Watch the Fairtrade Foundation film “Unravelling the Thread”

 - One direct result of the unstable world cotton price is the largely unreported, on-going human tragedy of 280,000 Indian cotton farmer suicides over the past 20 years, a depressing statistic corroborated by the Fairtrade Foundation.

-- On a brighter note, after years of decline, sales of Fairtrade cotton increased by 28% in 2014, and Koolskools client schools and corporate customers can be proud that they have contributed to this increase.
+- On a brighter note, after years of decline, sales of Fairtrade cotton have increased recently, and Koolskools client schools and corporate customers can be proud that they have contributed to this increase.

 Under Fairtrade terms, buyers must pay producers at least a Fairtrade Minimum Price (FTMP), which is based on extensive research on the Cost of Sustainable Production in each country or region, and fixed after a multi-stakeholder consultation process.